lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 files via the CLI.

 The final key-value pair defined in the ``simulation_variables`` dictionary is ``displacement``.
-This parameter will be used in a slighly different way than the others, as the script that utilizes this parameter does not function with a command line interface.
+This parameter will be used in a slightly different way than the others, as the script that utilizes this parameter does not function with a command line interface.
 Recall from earlier in this tutorial, we created a new file called ``single_element_compression.inp.in`` and added an `Abaqus *PARAMETER`_ definition with the ``@displacement@`` key.
 Here, our final key-value pair of the ``simulation_variables`` dictionary will be utlized.
 Disussion of exacly how this